starlinetor/OhoDavi-Sprites-1.6-Fix/README.md

 # How to use
 Extract the file and Paste the "Portraits" folder into your "...Stardew Valley/Content/Portraits" folder (Dont forget back back up before you replace the file)
-Note : you should see sobstitute 30 for winter sprites and sobstitute 3 for default sprites.
+Note : you should see sobstitute 30 for winter sprites and sobstitute 3 for default sprites and sobstitute 1 for beach sprite

 # Credits
 All credits to OhoDavi for making the original sprites